-- No service delivery issues related to recruitment and retention were reported by the health regions. - There were no permanent full time or part time Paramedic vacancies reported by Saskatchewan health regions. - Turnover reported by the health regions has been minimal.
+- No service delivery issues related to recruitment and retention were reported by the health regions. - There were three permanent full time vacancies reported by Saskatchewan health regions. - Minimal turnover was reported by the health regions from this review.

 Having reviewed the employer information and considering the labour market criteria defined by the market supplement framework, the Market Supplement Review Committee recommends: